 Who has Access to Deployment Monitoring?

-This feature is currently in beta and will be available to all accounts by the end of February, 2023.
+This feature is currently in beta and will be available to all accounts by the end of Q2, 2023.
 Notification emails will exclusively be sent to Customer Success Managers.

 Was this article helpful?